An infant with symptoms of Wolff-Parkinson-White syndrome can develop heart failure. Symptoms include:

 - Shortness of breath

-In teenager or young adults, symptoms of Wolff-Parkson-White syndrome may include:
+In teenagers or young adults, symptoms of Wolff-Parkson-White syndrome may include:

 - Rapid or irregular heartbeats (arrhythmia)

-In young, physically people, these episodes usually cause few symptoms.
+In young, physically active people, these episodes usually cause few symptoms.

-Later in life, if you have paroxysmal supraventricular tachycardia due to Wolff-Parkinson-White syndrome, you will have more symptoms such as fainting, shortness of breath and chest pain.
+Later in life, if a patient has paroxysmal supraventricular tachycardia due to Wolff-Parkinson-White syndrome, they will experience more symptoms such as fainting, shortness of breath and chest pain.

-Atrial fibrillation may be a particular danger if a person has Wolff-Parkinson-White syndrome.
+Atrial fibrillation may be a particular danger if a patient has Wolff-Parkinson-White syndrome.
 The extra electrical pathway can send impulses to the ventricles much faster than the normal pathway through the atrioventricular node.
 As a result, the ventricles contract at an extremely fast rate.
-This makes the heart very inefficient at pumping blood and can be life-threatening.
+This condition makes the heart very inefficient at pumping blood because the chambers are unable to fill with blood before contracting, which can be life threatening.
 Such a rapid heart rate can also build into ventricular fibrillation, which is fatal unless treated immediately.
 On rare occasions, Wolff-Parkinson-White syndrome can lead to a rapid, life-threatening heart rate during atrial fibrillation.

 Wolff-Parkinson White syndrome is present from birth and its cause is often unknown.
 In a small number of patients the condition is caused by a gene mutation.
 Wolff-Parkinson White syndrome is also associated with certain forms of congenital heart disease, such as Ebstein's anomaly.